c4c

 • Aristotelio Panepistimio Thessalonikis, Thessaloniki, Greece

-• Arsenal.It - Centro Veneto Ricercae Innovazione Per La Sanita Digitale, Treviso Tv, Italy
+• Arsenal.It - Centro Veneto Ricercae Innovazione Per La Sanita Digitale, Treviso, Italy

 • Associação para Investigação e Desenvolvimento da Faculdade de Medicina, Lisbon, Portugal